salesforce/cucumber-metrics/README.md

 cucumber-metrics
 ================

-A Ruby gem for Cucumber tests that saves long-term data to a database so that a team can review trends in their test runs
+A Cucumber formatter that saves long-term data to a database so a team can review trends in their test runs

 WHY?
 ====